Linaro/lava/doc/content/admin/basic-tutorials/instance/upgrade.md

 to use this feature.

-Each user that has a 'change_worker' permission over the at least one worker (which is not of the same version as the LAVA master) will get an email with the list of workers which require an upgrade.
+Each user that has a 'change_worker' permission over the at least one worker (which is not of the same version as the LAVA server) will get an email with the list of workers which require an upgrade.
 If the user is superuser, he will be regarded as having permission over all the workers in the system, so that kind of user will get the full list of the